-Figure 2 shows an equivalent circuit for the LTC2208-14 CMOS differential sample and hold.
+Figure 2 shows an equivalent circuit for the LTC2208 CMOS differential sample and hold.
 The differential analog inputs are sampled directly onto sampling capacitors (C{SAMPLE}) through NMOS transitors.
 The capacitors shown attached to each input ($C{PARASITIC}$) are the summation of all other capacitance associated with each input.

 During the sample phase when ENC is low, the NMOS transistors connect the analog inputs to the sampling capacitors and they charge to, and track the differential input voltage.
 When ENC transitions from low to high, the sampled input voltage is held on the sampling capacitors.
 During the hold phase when ENC is high, the sampling capacitors are disconnected from the input and the held voltage is passed to the ADC core for processing.
-As ENC transitions from high to low, the inputs are reconnected to the sampling capacitors to acquire a new sample.
-Since the sampling capacitors still hold the previous sample, a charging glitch proportional to the change in voltage between samples will be seen at this time.
-If the change between the last sample and the new sample is small, the charging glitch seen at the input will be small.
+As ENC transitions for high to low, the inputs are reconnected to the sampling capacitors still hold the previous sample, a charging glitch proportional to the change in voltage between the last sample and the new sample is small, the charging glitch seen at the input will be small.
 If the input change is large, such as the change seen with input frequencies near Nyquist, then a larger charging glitch will be seen.